Build Smart Home Camera Skills

 If you haven't created a smart home skill in the past, you should review additional documentation as a prerequisite to this document.
-You will need to be familiar with how to create a smart home skill and write the Lambda function code.
-For more information, see Steps to Build a Smart Home Skill.
+You should be familiar with how to create a smart home skill and write the Lambda function code.
+For more details, see Steps to Build a Smart Home Skill.

 To add language support for an existing smart home skill or create a smart home skill that supports multiple languages, there are a few steps you need to take.
 For more information, see Develop Smart Home Skills for Multiple Languages.